MarioSchwalbe/ImpftEuchInsKnie/05-Medien.md

 > neo-conservative view of the role of the press in a free society.

 Das war damals möglicherweise noch anders.
 Heute wäre ein passender Vergleich die Aktuelle Kamera in den letzten Atemzügen der DDR.
 Und das muß auch so sein.
-Das ist äußerst wichtig (Quelle: Noam Chomsky, The Common Good, Odonian Press, 1998, p.
+Das ist von essentieller Wichtigkeit (Quelle: Noam Chomsky, The Common Good, Odonian Press, 1998, p.
 43):

 > The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable
 > opinion, but allow very lively debate within that spectrum.